Edit

 Release history for SQL Server Management Studio

-SQL Server Management Studio 21 introduces Preview and Release channels to provide customers the flexibility and control to determine when they adopt feature updates.
-The latest release on each channel is always, by definition, the most secure, so we highly encourage customers to stay up to date regardless of what channel they choose to get updates from.
+SQL Server Management Studio 21 introduces Preview and Release channels to give you the flexibility and control to decide when to adopt feature updates.
+The latest release on each channel is always the most secure version, so we encourage you to stay up to date regardless of the channel you choose.

 For more information, see: